monorepo-template/monorepo-template/README.md

 ### Application

 - To build the application, run `yarn application:build`.
+- To report Cypress's and Jest's combined test coverage, run `yarn application:coverage`.
+The combined report will be located in `/packages/application/.nyc_output/`.
 - To end-to-end test your application, run `yarn:cypress:start` to first run the development server with code coverage reporting enabled, then run `yarn:cypress`.